kingking888/bloompy/README.md

 ```
 ## Store and recover

-As shown in the standard bloom filter.You can store a filter by 2 ways:
+As shown in the standard bloom filter.You can store a filter in 2 ways:
 - classmethod 'fromfile'
 - get_filter_fromfile()

-> if you are clearly know that there is a BloomFilter stored in a file.
+> if you clearly know that there is a BloomFilter stored in a file.
 > you can recover it with:
 >
 > ``` bloompy.BloomeFilter.fromfile('filename.suffix) ```